yiminchen1999/MLC-Seq/README.md

 ```Bash
 jupyter notebook
 ```
-Now we are in jupyter.
-Navigate to MLC-Seq-main folder and open it.
+Now we are in jupyter webpage.
+From this page, navigate to MLC-Seq-main folder and open it.
 In our case, it it in "Downlowds" folder for Linux/MacOS system.
 It is in C drive for Windows system.

-The main page of MLC-Seq is presented in your default browser.
+The main page of MLC-Seq is now presented in your default browser.
 We will be processing the data in this window.

 ### Project Structure Description
 - The folder <em>**modules**</em> includes the main tools and algorithms used in the project.